library(reshape2)

 ub=c(1,1,1),

-• Value of σ12: We need to assign a value to σ12, the first iteration of the conditional volatility.
+- Value of \(\sigma_1^2\): We need to assign a value to \(\sigma_1^2\), the first iteration of the conditional volatility.
 In general, we choose the unconditional variance of the data for this;

-• Initial values of the parameters: Optimisation works iteratively.
-It would help if you assigned values to initialise the parameters, making sure these are compliant with the function’s restrictions and the parameter bounds.
-This will have a small effect on the parameter values but can have a large effect on computing time.
+- Initial values of the parameters: Optimisation works iteratively.
+You should assign initial values for the parameters, making sure these are compliant with the function’s restrictions and the parameter bounds.
+This will have a small effect on the parameter values but can have a significant effect on computing time.

 We also need to pick an optimisation method and algorithm.